vfs — virtual filesystem control

 There are two compatible signatures for the readblocks and writeblocks methods (see below), in order to support a variety of use cases.
 A given block device may implement one form or the other, or both at the same time.
 The second form (with the offset parameter) is referred to as the “extended interface”.

-Some filesystems (such as littlefs) that require more control over write operations, for example writing to sub-block regions without erasing, may require that the block device supports the extended interface.
+Some filesystems require more control over write operations – for example, writing to sub-block regions without erasing – and need the block device to support the extended interface.

 Control the block device and query its parameters.
 The operation to perform is given by op which is one of the following integers: